Our ICW lecturers introduce themselves. They are listed in alphabetical order by surname.

 - 2017: In collaboration with Mills College, Alanus University, Friends of Waldorf Education, and CSCE, Ida launched the Mills Waldorf Professional Development Certificate Program

-- Over past two decades: Has guided practitioner and researcher groups to present together at conferences including the National American Education Research Association Annual Meeting on cutting-edge work surrounding focus on the whole child and systems change
+- Over the past two decades: Has guided practitioner and researcher groups to present together at conferences including the National American Education Research Association Annual Meeting on cutting-edge work surrounding focus on the whole child and systems change

 - She serves on the board of Faith in Acton East Bay, a multi-racial, multi-ethnic federation of houses of faith and schools representing 60,000 families in Alameda and Contra Costa Counties